 When the meteorite hit 66 million years ago the planet changed radically.
 The world dominated by the dinosaurs ended and the mammals evolved to take their place.
 The world has never been the same since.
 The Permian Triassic extinction had an even bigger impact.
 What isn't generally know is that both of these and all the other mass extinctions, were caused by wild changes in CO2 levels.
 Life couldn't cope with the rapid environmental change.
 Meteorites impacts make for a better movie but is was the Deccan traps pumping out C02 that saw off the dinosaurs after the deep winter of the impact.
 Currently we humans, by burning fossil fuels, are doing what volcanoes did millions of years ago but at a far faster rate.
 Our man made Climate Change will have a similar effect.
 Mass extinction. (see Scotese, Mills & van der Meer (2020) for the global temperature curve over a geologic time scale.)

+The problem is that unlike a meteor strike that would obviously require action, carbon dioxide is invisible, likewise sea level change and ocean acidification.
+You can only see them in scientists statistics which are not very interesting to people concentrating on their daily lives.
 Even though it is not a climate change problem, plastic in the ocean is visible and so action is easier to promote, .
 Flooding or large storms may be increasing in frequency, but they come and go locally, so have no permanence in the wider public's imagination.
 Exotic species, always the first to go extinct, don’t affect anyone and soon get forgotten.
 Fishermen have already forgotten about North Sea herring and are currently working their way down the food chain, catching not fish but crustaceans.
 I expect they will soon be harvesting the plankton. .

-Compare the climate change problem with the recent covid saga for instance.
-Almost overnight, a great many people on this planet suddenly woke up to the fact that if they caught the virus, they could die tomorrow.
-Having to face up to their own mortality, what happened?
-From the fear, panic and hysteria that followed there was instant action.
-People immediately surrendered their freedom, locked themselves away, stopped seeing their friends and family, refused to go to work and hid away like frightened rabbits.
-And as the majority is always right, the Governments of the world went along with it even though historically covid is a mild disease that only picks off the old, unhealthy or genetically unlucky.
-In the UK £400Billion was spent and what have we got to show for it now?
+now?
 Older people are still dying of covid.
 In China they are still trying to defeat nature - good luck to them.
 But climate change is not like Covid, its hard to get worked up about a concept that will affect future generations, not ourselves.
 There is no immediate threat, so why take immediate action?.
 When will the changing climate become a crisis - only when it is too late to do anything about it.
-As demonstrated by the Great Sink, those in power will only take action when it affects them directly and stops them dealing with their important short term issues - like making money.
+As demonstrated by the Great Sink, those in power will only take action when it affects them directly and stops them dealing with their important short term issues - like raising and spending money.

 So I think that we will be very lucky indeed if the world solves the climate change problem and scientists warnings don’t materialise.
 Hopefully fusion reactors will be economic.
 If not, I doubt Governments will show the leadership required and will continue to pander to greedy voters who can never be criticised.
-Also the challenge of changing human nature through education in so short a space of time will be never be possible.
+Also the challenge of changing human nature through education in so short a space of time will never be possible.
 Unless there is something equivalent to a “ Global Great Stink” or Covid Crisis or dramatic meteor strike, the required drastic action will not be implemented.
 Because of human's selfish genes, preprogrammed tendency to look after your own social group and lack of real intelligence, we aren't geared up to deal with an invisible and indirect problem of such planet changing magnitude as global warming.
 Evolution doesn't work at the level of an entire species.
 We will just keep fighting over a decreasingly smaller portion of an ever more poisoned pie.
 Future generations will have to adapt to the mess and destruction we are making.

 There simply aren't enough people who want to make the world a better place and are willing to make the sacrifices to their lives to make a difference.